Variety of Academic Programs

 WCTC offers a wide variety of academic degree programs

-WCTC’s four Schools – the School of Applied Technologies, School of Business, School of Health and School of Protective & Human Services – offer a diverse collection of program offerings.
+WCTC’s five Schools – the School of Applied Technologies, School of Business, School of Health and School of Protective & Human Services and the School of Academic Foundations/General Studies – offer a diverse collection of program offerings.
 Whether an associate degree, technical diploma or apprenticeship, all programs offer students comprehensive training that provides them with skills that can be immediately applied to the workforce.

 Associate of Applied Science Degree

 An Associate of Applied Science degree combines technical skills classes with general education classes.
-Full-time students can typically complete a 60- to 70-credit program within two years.
+Full-time students can typically complete a 60-credit program within two years.
 Many transfer agreements exist with four-year colleges and universities, often allowing students to begin their baccalaureate studies at junior-level standing.
 Check with your academic advisor.

 Technical Diploma programs focus on hands-on learning of occupational skills.
 They can take as little as one semester (2–25 credits), one year (26–54 credits) or two years (55–70 credits) to complete.
 Additionally, for many technical diploma programs, just one more year of studies is needed in a related program to earn an associate degree.